scottydocs/README-template.md/README.md

 ## Contact

-If you want to contact me you can find my contact details on www.scottydocs.com.
+If you want to contact me you can reach me at <your_email@address.com>.

 ## License
 <!--- If you're not sure which open license to use see https://choosealicense.com/--->